 Year-long course, meets every other day, *open to 7th graders

 *If the number of course requests exceeds the maximum class size, students will be drawn from a pool.
-Remaining students will be placed on a waitlist.
+Remaining students will be enrolled in Religious Studies 7 and be placed on a waitlist for 7 Seminar.

 Year-long course, meets every other day, required of 8th graders

-Catholic Social Teaching (CST) is a Catholic theology course that connects social justice with current events.
+Religious Studies 8 is a Catholic theology course that connects social justice with current events through the study of Catholic Social Teaching.
 While exploring the principles of Catholic Social Teaching, students apply Christian values to current world issues and examine ways they are called to action.
-Through the study of our Christian calling to be active in the world, students explore various world issues, discuss the impact of these issues on our global community, and what can be done to eliminate and prevent various problems.
+Through the study of our Christian calling to be active in the world, students explore various world issues, and they discuss the impact of these issues on our global community and what can be done to eliminate and prevent various problems.
 In collaboration with other disciplines, students are able to connect faith in action with broader world issues.